BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

     measurement3 = None
 ```

-Which was later used like this:
+`DataPoint` was later used like this:

 ```python
 d = DataPoint()